hyrsh/homelab-rpi/mkdocs/docs/index.md

 - Bootstrapping the RPI's to handle them from a central workstation
     - Shameless plug for [Tuxedo](https://www.tuxedocomputers.com/de) laptops :)
 - Bootstrapping Kubernetes with [k3s](https://k3s.io/)
-- Installing HA VPN nodes for public internet access to your cluster services
+- Installing HA VPN nodes for public internet access of your cluster services
-- Bootstrapping a Ceph cluster to use with the Kubernetes cluster for storage
+- Bootstrapping a Ceph cluster to use with Kubernetes for storage
 - Deploying several services using Helm (inkl. setup)
 - Using and structuring Ansible Playbooks to handle everything in a declarative manner
 - Explanations of why and how I decided to do things the way I did